Antonio-Diaz/scrapping-scripts/ReadMe.md

 # Scrapper LaComer

-This is a Python script for get data from python.
+This is a script for get products data from lacomer with python.

 ## Installation